lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    If the key update protocol terminates successfully, the updated application keys are installed and no further actions are taken.
 Otherwise, the application at P moves to Step 3.

-3. The application at the peer P performs the following actions.
+3. The application at the peer P performs the following actions:

    * It deletes SET.